a5medashraf/Fake-Currency-Detection-Using-Digital-Image-Processing/README.md

 3. Compare the mean saturation of the current Image with the reference image.

-### Method 2: Pattern Recognition
+### Method 2: Feature Extraction
-The second method employed in fake currency detection is pattern recognition.
-In this step, the extracted features are compared against a reference database of genuine currency features.
-The system uses pattern matching algorithms to determine the similarity between the features extracted from the input currency note and the reference features.
+The first method in the fake currency detection process is **extracting features** from the Current image and comparing them with the extracted features of the reference Image.

-Pattern recognition techniques, such as correlation-based matching or machine learning algorithms, can be used to identify potential matches and calculate a similarity score.
-If the similarity score falls below a predefined threshold, the note is flagged as potentially counterfeit.
+The features that we have focused on are **(Blendlines, Serial number & Font size).**
+This method is based on this [Paper](https://www.researchgate.net/publication/365977982_COUNTERFEIT_CURRENCY_DETECTION_USING_IMAGE_PROCESSING).
+The following steps are followed in this method: